The Vedas as Mantra Yoga

 The Gayatri Mantra, the Essence of the Vedas

 This great mantra consists of three parts.
 The first is the chants to the seven worlds.
 The second is the mantra proper of twenty-four syllables.
 The third is a summary of the mantra’s energies.
 The following is a brief explanation of the mantra as presented in the Mahanarayana Upanishad.
+This is an introduction for with some familiarity with the mantra, showing its wider application.

 The Head of the Gayatri

-OM Bhuh!- the physical realm or earth, realm of being or food
+OM Bhuh!- the physical realm or earth

 OM Bhuvah! – the vital plane or atmosphere, realm of becoming or breath